-A string of 5 cells, each of which is 3.6 volts, as we calculated, has a total of 18 volts and powers 18v tools.
+As we calculated, a string of 5 cells, each of which is 3.6 volts, has a total of 18 volts and powers 18v tools.
 But this is where the “on paper” and “on the field” comes in.

 Each individual battery cell has a maximum voltage, its full potential, of 4 volts.
 That’s the “on paper” number.
 Again, simple math tells us that 5 cells in a group times 4 volts each is going to equal 20 volts.
 This represents the potential or maximum voltage of the batteries.